ions29/cpp-reading-material/PAL/RoboLink Drone Engineering - Petrides/20231121 - Flight Controls.md

 - Became a barn burner which is an aerial acrobat that flew flips, figure eights and loop di loops.<br>
 - Did some parachute jumping as well.<br><br>

+## Drone Pilots: Oath to Flying Safely.

+I will always complete my pre-flight checklist.<br>
+I will never fly my drone over people tha are not on my team.<br>
+I will never fly over moving vehicles.<br>
+I will enver fly above 400 feet.<br>
+I will never fly near an airport.<br>
+I will always be aware of my weather and surroundings.<br>
+I will never fly at night.<br>
+I will always keep my drone in sight.<br>
+I will always call out loudly before takeoff and landing.<br>
+I will always keep safety first.<br>